mfasman95/discordia/guides/GS_SETUP.md

 touch src/index.js
 # 3) The file where we will set up the actions for our bot (export an empty array for now - we'll get back to this)
 echo "module.exports = [];" >> src/actions.js
-# 4) The file where your DISCORD_BOT_TOKEN is stored - add it to your .gitignore if you want to store this project in git
+# 4) The file where your DISCORD_BOT_TOKEN is stored - add this file to your .gitignore if you want to store this project in git
 echo "{Insert Your Discord Bot Token Here}" >> .discord_token
 ```

-Make sure to use your actual Discord bot token in the fourth command above - we will make use of this later.
+Make sure to use your actual Discord bot token in the fourth command above - we will make use of this in the next step.

 # Add a Start Script to Your `package.json
 Open your `package.json`.
 Add a `start` (and optionally `dev`) script to the `scripts` object.